pyTooling/Actions/doc/JobTemplate/Documentation/SphinxDocumentation.rst

 SphinxDocumentation
 ###################

-The ``SphinxDocumentation`` job template compiles the ReStructured Text documentation using Sphinx to an HTML website and a LaTeX documentation.
-This LaTeX document can be translated using e.g. MikTeX to a PDF file.
+The ``SphinxDocumentation`` job template compiles the ReStructured Text documentation using :term:`Sphinx` to an HTML website and a LaTeX documentation.
+This LaTeX document can be translated using e.g. :term:`MikTeX` to a PDF file.

 .. topic:: Features